The doctors can perform minor surgeries including biopsies, removal of skin lesions and some skin cancers, and removal of cysts.

 Brisbane City Skin Clinic has a comfortable and well-equipped clinical treatment room with Registered Nurse support.
 Our skin cancer doctors will discuss the procedure with you, including post-operative care and recovery.

-Scar removal procedures are performed by our skin specialists at Brisbane City Skin Clinic as way of treating keloid or hypertrophic scarring.
+Scar removal procedures are performed by the skin specialists at Brisbane City Skin Clinic as way of treating keloid or hypertrophic scarring.
 Scarring can occur after a cut, an accident, following an insect bite or from acne.
 Scars generally settle down over time.
 However, occasionally they turn into a keloid or hypertrophic scar.

 Once the skin GP has completed a full skin check, they can discuss options for skin tag removal or cyst removal, depending on the lesion.
 Cysts are benign lesions that tend to occur on the face, back or neck.
 They are usually an accumulation of sebaceous fluid.
 Some go away on their own, others need to be removed.
 Cyst removal can be performed at clinic.

-Some skin conditions can be managed by our skin cancer doctors, without the need for surgery.
+Some skin conditions can be managed by the skin cancer doctors, without the need for surgery.
 Our skin GP’s commonly use cryotherapy (freezing) at Brisbane City Skin Clinic.
 Cryotherapy can be used for: wart treatment (viral warts) and other skin lesions such as sun spots (actinic keratosis).